 The Cavapoo is a relatively new designer dog whose parents are both purebred dogs.
-The Cavapoo is a sweet soul who craves human attention and affection all day long, but he also has a bit of a wild side that he has inherited from his Poodle parent.
+This mix is a sweet soul who craves human attention and affection all day long, but he also has a bit of a wild side that he has inherited from his Poodle parent.

-Cavapoos have been making a name for themselves over the last decade as an extremely popular mixed breed dog.
-It’s one of the more popular poodle mixes out there that gets lots of love due to their sweet personality and attachment to their family.
+Cavapoos have been making a name for themselves over the last decade as extremely popular mixed-breed dogs.
+This is one of the more popular Poodle mixes out there that gets lots of love due to their sweet personality and attachment to their family.

 The term ‘designer dog’ is simply a label given to dogs who have been purposely bred from two purebred dogs.
-Often, they are bred to combine their looks, and to increase genetic diversity, which often makes them healthier and hardier dogs.
-Often you will hear, particularly from purebred fans, that the notion of mixing up gene pools is a negative thing, but as long as it is done in a controlled environment and it is done with the pup’s best interests at heart, then it is actually a great idea for both the pups and families who want the best of both worlds in one dog.
+Often, they are bred to combine their looks, and to increase genetic diversity.
+This often makes them healthier and sturdier dogs.

-In this case, the Cavapoo is a gorgeous dog who only benefits from the combination of genetics, and so far, there have not been any reported problems with the new designer breed.
-In order to understand a bit more about the Cavapoo and what to expect from him, it is important to gain a brief understanding about his parents.
-The Cavapoo is often compared to another breed that’s similar, the Cavachon.
+In this case, the Cavapoo is a gorgeous dog who benefits from the combination of genetics from a Poodle, and the Cavalier King Charles Spaniel as parents.
+So far, there have not been any reported problems with the new designer breed.
+In order to understand a bit more about this mix and what to expect from ownership, it’s important to gain a brief understanding of their parents.

 Cavalier King Charles Spaniel